indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The assumed location of the record in question such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites.
+As such, the record results, accuracy, and availability may differ from official channels.

 Are all Indiana Civil Court Records Online?